ha36ad/SearchEnginePython/README.md

 # SearchEnginePython
 A simple search engine scraper in Python.
+Don't use it for things you aren't supposed to.